NamaiBest/SDG-Chat-Bot/README.md

 ## 🎮 How to Use

 ### Getting Started
+1. **Login or Register**:
+   - **New users**: Click "Create New Account" and choose a username and password (minimum 6 characters)
+   - **Returning users**: Enter your username and password to access your saved conversations

-1. **Choose your mode** using the toggle switch:
+2. **Choose your mode** using the toggle switch:
    - 🌱 **Sustainability Teacher**: For education about ethics, sustainability, and SDGs
-   - 🤖 **Personal Assistant**: For environment analysis and personalized help
+   - 🤖 **Personal Assistant**: For environment analysis and personalized help (default mode)

-2. **Create or select a profile**:
-   - **New users**: Create a profile with your background information for personalized responses
-   - **Returning users**: Select your existing profile to continue with your conversation history

-3. **Start chatting** - your conversations are automatically saved and restored
+3. **Start chatting** - your conversations are automatically saved to your account and persist across all sessions

 ### 🌱 Sustainability Teacher Mode
 Perfect for learning and education.
 Ask questions like: